BatchClayderman/LLRS/readme.md

 # LLRS

-This is the official implementation of the FS-LLRS scheme (``FS-LLRS: Lattice-Based Linkable Ring Signature With Forward Security for Cloud-Assisted Electronic Medical Records``) in Python programming language.
+This is the official implementation of the LLRS scheme (``FS-LLRS: Lattice-Based Linkable Ring Signature With Forward Security for Cloud-Assisted Electronic Medical Records``) in Python programming language.

 Please use the following Bibtex for citations.